French Prairie: Early settlement (non-Indigenous)

 By 1836, sixteen Roman Catholic French Canadian settlers representing a group of 77 were petitioning Norbert Provencher, the Bishop of Juliopolis at the Red River Colony (present-day Winnipeg, Manitoba, Canada) to have a priest sent to them.
 Bishop François Norbert Blanchet finally arrived in 1838.
+A log cabin church previously erected by the fur traders was used for the first ever Catholic mass held in early 1839 with portion of the sermon conveyed in Chinook Jargon.

 These first French Canadian settlers built hewn log homes in the French style and started wheat farms.
 The homes were built with clay and stick chimneys, ash bark roofs, and animal skin windows that were similar to the homes built on the eastern Canadian frontier.
+Houses and barns were built using the same building method square timbers "Posts on a sill" used by the HBC.
 By 1843, approximately 100 French Canadian/Métis families lived on the prairie.

-The St. Paul Roman Catholic Church, in St. Paul, was built in 1846 by the original settlers of French Prairie and is the oldest brick building still standing in the Pacific Northwest.
+The St. Louis Catholic Church located close to Gervais was built in 1845 by the original settlers of French Prairie and ranks amongst the oldest Oregon churches.
+The St. Paul Roman Catholic Church was built one year later and represents the oldest brick building still standing in the Pacific Northwest.

 Later settlement

 For a short time in the 1880s the Oregonian Railway Company had a station named French Prairie about two miles southeast of the city of St. Paul.